DigitalSensei33/Gocube-Gaming-Controller/README.md

+##IMPORTANT:
+Currently there is not a setup.bat and run.bat prepared as referred to in this README. they will be added very soon for ease of use. for now, virtual environment must be created yourself, and main.py ran manually.

 ## Gocube Gaming Controller Overview

 GoCube Gaming Controller is a Python application that converts (specifically) a GoCube Edge Bluetooth smart cube into a fully playable PC game controller using Bluetooth Low Energy (BLE) input and gyroscope motion tracking.